Nils-TUD/Escape/README.md

     * ts: analogously to ps, ts lists all threads
     * power: for reboot / shutdown using init.
     * keymap: A tool to change the current keymap (us and german is available)
+    * vtctrl: A tool for changing the size of the vterm, i.e. the video-mode.
+    * lspci/lsacpi: list PCI-devices and ACPI tables
     * ...